Skip to content

 • Acceptance Testing: This final stage of functional testing determines whether the software meets the user's needs and is ready for release.
 It's the final quality check before launch.
 For a deeper understanding, explore different types of software testing.

-Non-Functional Testing: How Well Does It Work?
+Non-Functional Testing: How Well Does Your Software Perform?

 Non-functional testing goes beyond basic functionality.
 It assesses how well the software performs under various conditions, evaluating aspects like performance, security, usability, and reliability.
 While functional testing confirms that the software does what it should, non-functional testing ensures it does it well.
 Key types of non-functional testing include: